dhalbert/cookiecutter-playground-bundle/README.md

 The project bundle file names, and the folders they contain when expanded, don't always obviously relate to page or section names in the Learn guides.
-In some cases, the project bundles appear to be from another project that uses the same example code.
+In some cases, the project bundles appear to be from another Learn guide that uses the same example code.
 That makes sense, because the Learning System editor is set up so that sub-sections of Learn guides can be re-used in other Learn guides.

 Also, there were a few GitHub Pull Requests mentioning the need to move or rename certain files so they would be detected by BundleFly.
 It seems as though